 0 Comments

+Be sure to check out Geotripper's great geology summary of the area, then check out our complete photo album from the hike!
 A quick weekend Spring Break trip for us over to Monterey since I don't get Spring Breaks at MJC.
 It's pretty amazing how much exploring can happen in a weekend!
 We were also blessed with extremely low tides tp explore Asilomar and Monterey State Beaches.
 Enjoy the photo albums!

 The 2024 MJC Death Valley Trip was all about water, clouds, wildflowers and fairly miraculous weather.
 Laura and I returned to one of our favorite places on Earth with birthday-boy, Zephyr and 15 of Garry Hayes' awesome students.
 Outside of an unscheduled trip to Pahrump, the trip was perfect.
 I brought my packraft and we were all able to float on a resurgent Lake Manly before news got out and it became the Cool Thing to Do in 2024.